Nsustain/nsustain.com/CONTRIBUTING.md

   Thank you for making Nsustain better!<br>
   These are guidelines, not rules.
-  Thus, feel free to break these guidelines if you think that'd be better.
+  Thus, feel free to break these guidelines if you think that'd be better.<br>
+  However, they'll definitely help you if you fully understand these guidelines.
 </p>

 <br>